 Kristen develops and executes the fundraising and communications strategies for ENB, including annual giving, special events, foundation and corporate relations.
 She also oversees public relations, print and digital media.
 Prior to joining ENB, Kristen was a consultant for 10 years, working with a wide range of nonprofit organizations throughout Massachusetts, including the Joslin Diabetes Center, Justice at Work, the Riverview School, the Schooner Ernestina-Morrissey Association and Sportsmen’s Tennis and Enrichment Center, among many others.
 In her consultancy, she enjoyed spearheading fundraising projects, such as a $1 million+ revenue-generating gala, as well as leading communications teams on projects such as total re-brands, website launches and media relations activities.
 She holds a B.A. in English with a Spanish minor from UMass Amherst.
 Kristen is the Board Chair for the Legal Center for Nonprofits.

-Isabel is a sophomore at Boston University majoring in Middle East and North Africa Studies along with International Relations.
+Isabel is a junior at Boston University majoring in Middle East and North Africa Studies along with International Relations.
 She plans to focus her studies on national security and foreign policy.
 Isabel loves to study languages and is minoring in Arabic at BU while also studying Chinese and expanding her fluency in Spanish.